AnantShankhdhar/Flipkart_Category_Prediction/README.md

 <h2> Libraries used </h2>
 The following python libraries were used and are required by the classifier:-

 For cleaning and visualization:-

-1)pandas
+1)nltk

-2)nltk
+2)spacy

-3)spacy
+3)pandas

-4)matplotlib
+4)seaborn

-5)seaborn
+5)matplotlib

-For cleaning and visualization:-
+For training:-

 1)scikit learn
 2)tensorflow
 3)pytorch